 Mounting dimensions for the transfer switch enclosure are in this manual.
 Enclosures are typically wall-mounted.
-See "Installation Diagram".
+See the "Mounting Dimensions" drawing.

 Handle transfer switches carefully when installing.
 Do not drop the switch.
 Protect the switch against impact at all times, and against construction grit and metal chips.
 Never install a transfer switch that has been damaged.